AVADOLearning/open-source/README.md

 ## 2. Brief

-Floream's strategy when approaching the development of new projects is to:
+AVADO's strategy when approaching the development of new projects is to:

 1. Prefer the use of FOSS, where appropriate, within our projects and contribute our modifications to such projects to the open source community.
 2. Perform our development activities in the open.
-3. Where possible, and without infringing upon branding agreements, to publish all source code created by Floream, regardless of whether it was developed in-house or by a contractor acting on Floream's behalf.
+3. Where possible, and without infringing upon branding agreements, to publish all source code created by AVADO, regardless of whether it was developed in-house or by a contractor acting on AVADO's behalf.

 ## 3. Usage of open source

-Floream will strive to consider FOSS when selecting solutions to meet business requirements:
+AVADO will strive to consider FOSS when selecting solutions to meet business requirements:

-1. When procuring software for use within the business, Floream will strive to actively and fairly consider open source solutions alongside proprietary solutions.
+1. When procuring software for use within the business, AVADO will strive to actively and fairly consider open source solutions alongside proprietary solutions.
 2. Such procurement decisions will be based upon:
     * capability;
     * security;